nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

 lecture).

-We will map these raw sequence files to a snippet of the sparkling new Atlantic silverside genome (Tigano et al. nearly submitted\!).
+We will map these raw sequence files to a snippet of the sparkling new Atlantic silverside genome (Tigano et al. nearly submitted!).
 To minimize computational time, we are just working with a small 2 Mb section of chromosome 24 for all the exercises in this course.